MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 The following fields are available:

-- **BusReportedDescription**  System-supplied GUID that uniquely groups the functional devices associated with a single-function or multifunction device installed in the computer.
+- **BusReportedDescription**  The description of the device reported by the bus.
-- **Class**  System-supplied GUID that uniquely groups the functional devices associated with a single-function or multifunction device installed in the computer.
+- **Class**  The device setup class of the driver loaded for the device.
-- **ClassGuid**  A unique identifier for the driver installed.
+- **ClassGuid**  The device class unique identifier of the driver package loaded on the device.
-- **COMPID**  Name of the .sys image file (or wudfrd.sys if using user mode driver framework).
+- **COMPID**  The list of “Compatible IDs” for this device.
-- **ContainerId**  INF file name (the name could be renamed by OS, such as oemXX.inf)
+- **ContainerId**  The system-supplied unique identifier that specifies which group(s) the device(s) installed on the parent (main) device belong to.
-- **Description**  The version of the inventory binary generating the events.
+- **Description**  The description of the device.
-- **DeviceState**  The current error code for the device.
+- **DeviceState**  Identifies the current state of the parent (main) device.
-- **DriverId**  A unique identifier for the driver installed.
+- **DriverId**  The unique identifier for the installed driver.
-- **DriverName**  Name of the .sys image file (or wudfrd.sys if using user mode driver framework).
+- **DriverName**  The file name of the installed driver image.
 - **DriverPackageStrongName**  The immediate parent directory name in the Directory field of InventoryDriverPackage.
-- **DriverVerDate**  The date of the driver loaded for the device.
+- **DriverVerDate**  The date associated with the driver installed on the device.
-- **DriverVerVersion**  The version of the driver loaded for the device.
+- **DriverVerVersion**  The version number of the driver installed on the device.
-- **Enumerator**  The bus that enumerated the device.
+- **Enumerator**  Identifies the bus that enumerated the device.
-- **HWID**  List of hardware ids for the device.
+- **HWID**  A list of hardware IDs for the device.
-- **Inf**  INF file name (the name could be renamed by OS, such as oemXX.inf)
+- **Inf**  The name of the INF file (possibly renamed by the OS, such as oemXX.inf).
-- **InstallState**  Device installation state.
+- **InstallState**  The device installation state.
+For a list of values, see: https://msdn.microsoft.com/en-us/library/windows/hardware/ff543130.aspx
-- **InventoryVersion**  The version of the inventory binary generating the events.
+- **InventoryVersion**  The version number of the inventory process generating the events.
-- **LowerClassFilters**  Lower filter class drivers IDs installed for the device.
+- **LowerClassFilters**  The identifiers of the Lower Class filters installed for the device.
-- **LowerFilters**  Lower filter drivers IDs installed for the device.
+- **LowerFilters**  The identifiers of the Lower filters installed for the device.
-- **Manufacturer**  The device manufacturer.
+- **Manufacturer**  The manufacturer of the device.
-- **MatchingID**  Represents the hardware ID or compatible ID that Windows uses to install a device instance.
+- **MatchingID**  The Hardware ID or Compatible ID that Windows uses to install a device instance.
-- **Model**  The device model.
+- **Model**  Identifies the model of the device.
-- **ParentId**  Device instance id of the parent of the device.
+- **ParentId**  The Device Instance ID of the parent of the device.
-- **ProblemCode**  The current error code for the device.
+- **ProblemCode**  The error code currently returned by the device, if applicable.
-- **Provider**  The device provider.
+- **Provider**  Identifies the device provider.
-- **Service**  The device service name
+- **Service**  The name of the device service.
-- **STACKID**  The device service name.
+- **STACKID**  The list of hardware IDs for the stack.
-- **UpperClassFilters**  The list of hardware ids for the stack
+- **UpperClassFilters**  The identifiers of the Upper Class filters installed for the device.
-- **UpperFilters**  Upper filter drivers IDs installed for the device
+- **UpperFilters**  The identifiers of the Upper filters installed for the device.

 ### Microsoft.Windows.Inventory.Core.InventoryDevicePnpRemove